keithdhd/html_and_css/1_intro_to_html.md

 In the above example, we have the following HTML elements:

-- `<!DOCTYPE html>` This declaration specifies the HTML version being used, which is HTML5 in this case.
+- `<!DOCTYPE html>` This declaration specifies the HTML version being used, which is HTML5 (the fifth and final major HTML version) in this case.
 - `<html lang="en">` The root element of an HTML document.
 - `<head>` This section contains metadata and other non-visible elements for the webpage, such as the title of the page.
 - `<title>`  The title of the webpage, displayed in the browser's title bar or tab.